Seagate/cortx/doc/S3ServerQuickStart.md

   * In the menu on the left, click on the SSH and GPG keys, and add your public key (which is generated in step one) right there.

 WoW! :sparkles:
-You are all set to fetch S3Server repo now!
+You are all set to fetch Cortx-S3Server repo now!

-## Cloning S3Server Repository
+## Cloning Cortx-S3Server Repository
-Getting the main S3Server code on your system is straightforward.
+Getting the main Cortx-S3Server code on your system is straightforward.
 1. `$ cd path/to/your/dev/directory`
-2. `$ export GID=<your_seagate_GID>` # this will make subsequent steps easy to copy-paste :)
-3. `$ git clone git@github.com:Seagate/cortx-s3server.git -b innersource` ( It has been assumed that `git` is preinstalled.
-If not then follow git installation specific steps .Recommended git version is 2.x.x .
+2. `$ git clone git@github.com:Seagate/cortx-s3server.git -b dev` ( It has been assumed that `git` is preinstalled.If not then follow git installation specific steps.
+Recommended git version is 2.x.x .
 Check your git version using `$ git --version` command.)
-4. `$ cd s3server`
+3. `$ cd cortx-s3Server`
-5. `$ git submodule update --init --recursive && git status`
+4. `$ git submodule update --init --recursive && git status`

 ## Installing dependency
 This is a one time initialization when we do clone the repository or there is a changes in dependent packages.